madgen/madgen.github.io/posts/2019-10-03-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 Haskell is slowly evolving into a practical language that unifies terms and types.
 We are not quite there yet and the gradual transition creates some interesting and tough-to-wrap-your-head-around language concepts.
-This section gives a bird eye's view of these concepts that we shall use as building blocks of useful type-level programming.
+This section gives a bird's-eye view of these concepts that we shall use as building blocks of useful type-level programming.

 # Verifying the leftist property